SQL Notebook

 FROM payment_history;

-EXCEPT returns rows only in the FIRST query.
+EXCEPT returns rows that are only in the FIRST query.

 Subqueries